Abrar408/express-genie/README.md

 Four new folders will be created:

-- routes
+- routes // for route handling
-- controllers
+- controllers // for handling response
-- services
+- services // for business logic
-- validations
+- validations // incoming request validations

 and app.js file will be updated to include the new created route.